gdavidbutler/pthreadChannel/README.md

 * chanFree: shutdown and deallocate a chan_t
 * chanRecv: receive a message from a channel
 * chanSend: send a message to a channel
-* chanSendWait: send a message to a channel and return after it has been received
+* chanSendWait: send a synchronous message to a channel (return after it has been received)
-* chanPoll: do a channel operation on one of an array of channels
+* chanPoll: perform a channel operation on one of an array of channels

+A low latency single message channel works well in clasic CSP implementations, coded in machine or assembler code (jumping instead of context switching).
+If a queue is required, it is coded as another CSP.
+However modern processors provide native support for context frames (supporting local variables and recursive invocation).
+As a result, even "light weight" process contexts must be switched (e.g. setjmp()/longjmp(), makecontext()/swapcontext(), etc.)
+POSIX threads have an even greater context switch cost.
+Therefore, queues should not be implemented in a separeate CSP (thread).
+A solution is to implement queues as shared code executed within contexts of threads passing messages on channels.
+Programmablity is key for latency management.

 If provided, a "channel" invokes a queue implementation (while a mutex lock is held.)
 The implementation can control queue latency, priority, etc.